Merzasphor/MWSE/docs/source/apis/tes3.md

 ### `tes3.getViewportSize`

 Returns both the viewport width and the viewport height.
-Note that this the real resolution of the screen.
-For a value scaled by MGE's menu scaling, see the same-named function in the tes3ui namespace.
-To get the scale used, check getViewportScale in the tes3ui namespace.
+Note that this is the real resolution of the screen.
+For a value scaled by MGE's menu scaling, see the [same-named function](https://mwse.github.io/MWSE/apis/tes3ui/#tes3uigetviewportsize) in the tes3ui namespace.
+To get the scale used, check [getViewportScale](https://mwse.github.io/MWSE/apis/tes3ui/#tes3uigetviewportscale) in the tes3ui namespace.

 ```lua
 local width, height = tes3.getViewportSize()